 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) established rules protecting the privacy and security of individually identifiable health information.
 The HIPAA Privacy Rule and Security Rule set national standards for maintaining the confidentiality, integrity, and availability of protected health information (PHI), requiring organizations and individuals to implement a series of administrative, physical, and technical safeguards when working with PHI.

-Note: UITS HIPAA-capable resources are not recognized by the IU Committee of Data Stewards as appropriate for storing institutional data elements classified as Critical that are not PHI.
+Note: Although PHI is a type of institutional data classified as Critical by the IU Committee of Data Stewards, other types of institutional data classified as Critical are not permitted on Research Technologies systems.
+Except for PHI, the most sensitive classification of institutional data allowed on Research Technologies resources is Restricted.
 For help determining which institutional data elements classified as Critical are considered PHI, see Which data elements in the classifications of institutional data are considered protected health information (PHI)?

 Note: In accordance with standards for access control mandated by the HIPAA Security Rule, you are not permitted to access ePHI data using a group (or departmental) account.
 To ensure accountability and enable only authorized users to access ePHI data, IU researchers must use their personal Network ID credentials for all work involving ePHI data.

 Access is available to IU graduate students, faculty, and staff.
 Undergraduates and non-IU collaborators must have IU faculty sponsors.
 For details, see the "Research system accounts (all campuses)" section of What computing accounts are available at IU, and for whom?

 Once your account is created, you may use your IU username and